Page 38 - RV Alaska

 SOUTHCENTRAL ALASKA - KENAI PENINSULA

-Homer, on the shore of Kachemak
+Located on the shore of Kachemak Bay,

-Bay, is well known for it’s fishing
+is well known for it’s fishing (notably

-(notably halibut) and outdoor
+halibut) and outdoor adventures, but

-adventures, but also for its vibrant
+also for its vibrant culinary and arts

-very last stop on the Sterling Highway
+community.
+It’s the very last stop on

-that traverses the Kenai peninsula’s
+the Sterling Highway that traverses the

 Whether it be sea kayaking,